-The "Weeping Prophet" was called into service at a young, tender age.
-When he heard the voice of the LORD he responded, "I cannot speak: for I am a child."
-(Jeremiah 1:6) His lifetime of ministry is well marked by a stream of tears that were shed for his people.
-He prophesied of the backsliding, bondage and restoration of the Jews.
-He was rejected by his neighbors, family, other priests and prophets, his friends and by the king.
-He was put in stocks, in a miry dungeon and carried captive into Egypt.
-His call was characterized by an undying burden and passion for the Jewish nation.
+The "Weeping Prophet" was called into service at a young tender age.
+When he heard the voice of the Lord he responded, "I cannot speak: for I am a child" (Jeremiah 1:6).
+His lifetime of ministry is well marked by a stream of tears he shed for his people.
+He prophesied of the backsliding, bondage, and restoration of the Jews.
+He was rejected by his neighbors, family, other priests, and prophets, his friends, and by the king.
+He was put in stocks in a miry dungeon and carried captive into Egypt.
+An undying burden and passion for the Jewish nation characterized His call.

-7. Paul => self-denial / personal sacrifice
+7. Paul → Self-denial/Personal Sacrifice

-Much could be said of this man named Paul.
+Much could be said about Paul.
 He was from a very prominent background.
-He was circumcised the eighth day, of the stock of Israel, of the tribe of Benjamin, an Hebrew of the Hebrews; as touching the law, a Pharisee;
+He was circumcised the eighth day, of the stock of Israel, of the tribe of Benjamin, an Hebrew of the Hebrews; as touching the law, a Pharisee; concerning zeal, persecuting the church; touching the righteousness which is in the law, blameless

-Concerning zeal, persecuting the church; touching the righteousness which is in the law, blameless.
-(Philippians 3:5-6) Furthermore, he was brought up at the feet of Gamaliel, (possibly the most sought after rabbi of that day) and taught according to the perfect manner of the law of the fathers.
-(Acts 22:3) And yet the following statement echoes throughout the ministry of the apostle to the Gentiles:
+(Philippians 3:5-6).
+Furthermore, he was brought up at the feet of Gamaliel, possibly the most sought after rabbi of that day, and taught according to the perfect manner of the law of the fathers (Acts 22:3).
+And yet the following statement echoes throughout the ministry of the apostle to the Gentiles:

 "But what things were gain to me, those I counted loss for Christ.
-Yea doubtless, and I count all things but loss for the excellency of the knowledge of Christ Jesus my Lord: for whom I have suffered the loss of all things, and do count them but dung, that I may win Christ."
-(Philippians 3:7-8)
+Yea doubtless, and I count all things but loss for the excellency of the knowledge of Christ Jesus my Lord: for whom I have suffered the loss of all things, and do count them but dung, that I may win Christ" (Philippians 3:7-8).

-None of these men were perfect and there is none perfect today.
+Of all these men, none was perfect, and no one is perfect today.
 But there were obvious characteristics in their lives that were of particular interest to God.
 He chose them.
 He called them.
 He sent them.
-He equipped them and they said, "yes."
+He equipped them and they said yes.